snapcrafters/ffmpeg-2404-sdk/README.md

 And many others!

+## Migrating from `core22` to `core24`

+Simply change all the occurances of `2204` to `2404` in your snapcraft.yaml file and you are good to go!

 ## How to contribute to this snap

 Thanks for your interest!
 Below you find instructions to help you contribute to this snap.

-The general workflow is to submit pull requests that merges your changes into the `2204` branch here on GitHub.
+The general workflow is to submit pull requests that merges your changes into the `2404` branch here on GitHub.
 Once the pull request has been merged, a GitHub action will automatically build the snap and publish it to the `candidate` channel in the Snap Store.
 Once the snap has been tested thoroughly, we promote it to the `stable` channel so all our users get it!

 ### Initial setup